kleag/LISA-v1/README.md

 This code, ported to python 3, is released for exact replication of the paper.
 **You can find a work-in-progress but vastly improved re-implementation of LISA [here](https://github.com/strubell/LISA).**

 It contains also a script, usable standalone or as a lib, to analyze arbitrary texts.
+See [its documentation below](https://github.com/kleag/LISA-v1#analyze-arbitrary-text-files).

 Requirements:
 ----